-There are circumstances where it may be desirable to know the air flow delivery through the duct system, such as when estimating the amount of air flow available for where:
+There are circumstances where it may be desirable to know the air flow delivery through the duct system, such as when estimating the amount of air flow available for air conditioning.
+This can be done by direct measurement with electronic or sloped manometers and velometers, or use the formula in the next column.

-- CFM is airflow in cubic feet per minute;

-- ΔT is the temperature rise; and

-- Output is the furnace output capacity from the rating plate.
+CFM = Output 1.085 x ∆T ٦ • Δ • Ο : FM is airflow in cubic feet per minute; T is the temperature rise; and utput is the furnace output capacity om the rating plate.
+J